-- To address the unique needs of the student that result from the student's disability; and - To ensure access of the student to the general curriculum, so that the student can meet the educational standards within the jurisdiction of the public agency that apply to all children."
+- "adapting, as appropriate to the needs of an eligible student under this part, the content, methodology, or delivery of instruction- - To address the unique needs of the student that result from the student's disability; and - To ensure access of the student to the general curriculum, so that the student can meet the educational standards within the jurisdiction of the public agency that apply to all children."
+13

-The general curriculum and educational standards that "apply to all children" in Brazos ISD are the Texas Essential Knowledge and Skills (TEKS), as well as the District's Policy EIE(Local).
+The general curriculum and educational standards that "apply to all children" in Brazos ISD are the Texas Essential Knowledge and Skills (TEKS) as well as the District's Policy EIE (Local).
 The state-wide assessments that determine a student's progress toward meeting those educational standards are the State of Texas Assessments of Academic Readiness (STAAR).